 Cluttered kitchen counters interfere with work, cause frustration, and lead to lost time and effort.
-Everything that is used in your small kitchen should have a place and that place should not be on any of your counters.
+All items present in your kitchen should have a designated place to be put and a purpose.

 Ask yourself, “Do I really need a full set of pots, pans, and a knife block?”
 How many pots and pans do you truly use at one time?
-Can you maximize space while minimizing the number of cooking appliances in a room is a great way to gain more elbow area.
+Maximizing space while minimizing the number of cooking appliances in a room is a great way to gain more elbow area.
 Most people can get away with about half the number of pots and pans they’re storing in those cramped and crowded kitchen cabinets.
-Two pots and two skillets will usually do the trick.
+The standard is two pots and two skillets!

-The same goes for kitchen knives.
-You need a serrated knife for cutting bread, a larger knife for chopping and a paring knife for fruits and certain vegetables.
-If you have knives sitting in a block on the counter, they are probably taking up valuable kitchen space.
+The same logic can be applied to kitchen knives.
+You need a serrated knife for cutting bread, a larger knife for chopping and a paring knife for fruits and vegetables.
+Knives sitting on a block on the counter are most likely taking up valuable space.

-Take a half-day or day to clean out all kitchen cabinets, rid your small kitchen design of any unnecessary or obsolete items, and then organize all that remains.
-Take some time to analyze your kitchen space and how a kitchen organizer may help make the most out of it.
-Some kitchen organizers create extra levels within cabinets, others can be installed on the inside of a door, offering you a place to put items, and still others let you hang utensils and such from the ceiling.
-Sliding shelves deigned for blind corner cabinets, lazy Susans, and rollout shelves can also be helpful kitchen space savers.
+Take time to rid your kitchen of any items which you feel are obsolete or unnecessary.
+Then, organize all that remains.
+Analyze your kitchen space to see how a kitchen organizer may help make the most out of your room.
+Some kitchen organizers create extra levels within cabinets, others can be installed on the inside of a door, and others can let you hang utensils from the ceiling.
+Sliding shelves for blind corner cabinets, lazy Susans, and rollout shelves can be helpful kitchen space savers.
 Whatever your kitchen design is, there’s an organizer which will work well within it.

 Make the Most of Your Small Kitchen

-Maximizing a small kitchen design is possible.
-You want to make the most of every inch of kitchen counter, cabinet, and floor space.
-Basic clutter control is part of the solution and making smart decisions concerning what you store in your kitchen (and what you don’t) is critically important.
+Maximizing a small kitchen design can be easily attained.
+You want to make the most of every inch of your kitchen counter, cabinetry, and floor space.
+Basic clutter control is part of the solution and making smart decisions concerning what you store in your kitchen is critically important.
 With some planning and organization, your small kitchen will seem to be twice as big as it was before.